dxw/contracts/agreements/govpress.md

         to do so would impede our ability to provide services under this agreement to a professional standard.

-    8. If your Time Allowance is reguarly exceeded, or almost exceeded, dxw may notify you that this is the case, and request that the Time Allowance be increased.
+    8. If your Time Allowance is regularly exceeded, or almost exceeded, dxw may notify you that this is the case, and request that the Time Allowance be increased.